Gov’t: New foreign students can’t enter US if courses online

 Colleges across the U.S. are already expecting sharp drops in the number of students coming from abroad amid the pandemic and a slowdown in visa processing.
 It’s likely to deliver a financial hit to colleges that rely on revenue from international students, who typically pay higher tuition rates.

 The nation attracted roughly 1.1 million international students in the 2018-19 school year.
-The American Council on Education estimates about 250,000 international students will enroll at U.S. universities this fall.
+The American Council on Education estimates about 250,000 are planning to enter the United States for the coming academic year, either as new or returning students.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: An earlier version of this story incorrectly said the American Council on Education estimated about 250,000 international students will enroll at U.S. universities this fall.
-The group says 250,000 are planning to enter the United States for the coming academic year.